Functional L-Optimality Subsampling for Massive Data

 \section{Introduction}

 In the past decade, the volume of data increases exponentially with the development of science and technology, which provides researchers more information.
 At the same time, despite the rapid development of computational resources, the extraordinary amount of data also brings some challenges to researchers in conducting data analysis.
-One challenge is that fitting a model using massive data needs too much memory and exceeds the maximum capacity of a single computer.
-Moreover, the computing time may be too long to obtain the results.
+One challenge is that fitting a model using massive data needs too much memory to this end.
+Unfortunately, it often exceeds the available computational resources.
+Moreover, the computing time based on the full data may be too long to obtain the results, which means high-performance computing is usually necessary.
+However, high-performance computing is often a limitation in practice.
 To tackle these challenges, an effective way is to take random subsamples from the massive data as a surrogate.